 According to Experian’s Top 5 Flash Sale Tips, two-hour flash sales bring the best click-to-open rates, and three-hour flash sales have the best transaction-to-click rates.
 This means companies have a pretty narrow window in which to get their flash sale messages in front of customers, and Rapid Fire allows you to achieve optimal timing without having to sweat it.

 Service providers send thousands of messages on behalf of their customers on a regular basis.
 With Rapid Fire, you can confidently get more emails through the system.
 Plus, you can assure your customer base that their emails will be processed quickly.
 This allows you to concentrate on other aspects of your service, knowing that your email solution can scale with you.

 One of the greatest advantages of Rapid Fire is that you don’t have to plan your emails as far in advance.
 This gives you a lot of flexibility to make last-minute adjustments and still get your message out to a large list of customers at the desired time.

 With the ability to send messages more quickly comes the ability to receive messages more quickly.
 With faster inbound processing, you can engage with customers with the confidence that you’re acting on the latest information.

-Want to learn more about the Rapid Fire Throughput SLA?
-Click here to get additional info on our fast throughput, high volume email solution and talk to one of our email experts about how Rapid Fire works.
+Want to learn more about the Rapid Fire Delivery SLA?
+Click here to get additional info on our fast delivery, high volume email solution and talk to one of our email experts about how Rapid Fire works.